 The existence of community capital provides an extra avenue for impact: rather than do good directly, or build your individual career capital, you can try to build community capital.

-As covered, to build community capital you can either increase the career capital of its membership, or you can increase its ability to coordinate.
+To build community capital you can either increase the career capital of its membership, or you can increase its ability to coordinate.

 The importance of the community’s reputation